Table of Contents

 For simplicity the documentation always refers to the leader key as SPC.

-4.3 Evil-tutor
+4.3.
+Evil-tutor

-If you are willing to learn the Vim key bindings (highly recommended since you can benefit from them even in emacs style), press SPC h T to begin an Evil-adapted Vimtutor.
+If you are willing to learn the Vim key bindings (highly recommended since you can benefit from them even in emacs style), press SPC h T v to begin an Evil-adapted Vimtutor.

-4.4 Universal argument
+4.4.
+Universal argument

 In vim editing style the universal argument defaults to SPC u instead of C-u because the latter is used to scroll up as in Vim.

-4.5 Configuration layers and Package discovery
+4.5.
+Configuration layers and Package discovery

 By using helm-spacemacs-help with SPC h SPC you can quickly search for a package and get the name of the layers using it.